rrvt/PreOutpost/README.md

 ### Update 11/15/21

-Apparently changing the compilation properties will have an effect on an executable.
-In this case something caused the OPaddress app to fail during the startup by somehow calling the CShellManager initialization twice and the second it failed (should only be called once).
+Apparently CWinAppEx intializes the Shell Manager and CWinApp does not.
+To get some functionality in CApp I based the OPaddress app on CApp instead of CWinApp.
+Go figure.
+In this case the change caused the OPaddress app to abort when it tried to initalize the Shell Manager twice.
 Removed two lines to fix the problem.

 ### Update 11/13/21